Personal Public Service number

 How do I get a PPS number for a person who has died?

-Sometimes, a PPS number may be required for a person who had dies, usually when dealing with grant of probate.
+Sometimes, a PPS number may be required for a person who has died, usually when dealing with grant of probate.

-In such cases, you should send a copy of the death certificate and details about why you need the PPS number to the DSP's Client Identity Services - the address is below.
+In such cases, you should send a copy of the death certificate and details about why you need the PPS number to the DSP's Client Identity Services.